t-kuha/ultra96-unified/README.md

-# Ultra96 projects
+# Vitis 2020.2 projects for Ultra96 board

-- Checkout branch according to your tool version